Skip to main content

 Similar to how design systems keep UI consistent, use Ditto components to build a reusable text library to keep text consistent at scale.

 Components are reusable text items that keeps your repeated text in sync across Ditto projects and live inside your component library.
-Any edits to a component's text or metadata update instantly across all instances.
+Any edits to a component's text or properties update instantly across all instances.

 As your team builds out your component library, you create a readily available collection of pre-approved, standardized text that’s easy to reuse in future projects.
-Link these components directly to your Figma designs to ensure text consistency and automatically sync copy changes across all linked instances.
+Attach these components directly to your Figma designs to ensure text consistency and automatically sync copy changes across all linked instances.
 This means you’ll spend less time copying and pasting edits between projects, making your workflow much smoother and faster.

 Publish reusable text to your component library